Puget Sound: Hydrology

 The size of Puget Sound's watershed is 12138 sqmi.
 "Northern Puget Sound" is frequently considered part of the Puget Sound watershed, which enlarges its size to 13700 sqmi.
 The USGS uses the name "Puget Sound" for its hydrologic unit subregion 1711, which includes areas draining to Puget Sound proper as well as the Strait of Juan de Fuca, the Strait of Georgia, and the Fraser River.
 Significant rivers that drain to "Northern Puget Sound" include the Nooksack, Dungeness, and Elwha Rivers.
 The Nooksack empties into Bellingham Bay, the Dungeness and Elwha into the Strait of Juan de Fuca.
 The Chilliwack River flows north to the Fraser River in Canada.

 Tides in Puget Sound are of the mixed type with two high and two low tides each tidal day.
 These are called Higher High Water (HHW), Lower Low Water (LLW), Lower High Water (LHW), and Higher Low Water (HLW).
 The configuration of basins, sills, and interconnections cause the tidal range to increase within Puget Sound.
 The difference in height between the Higher High Water and the Lower Low Water averages about 8.3 ft at Port Townsend on Admiralty Inlet, but increases to about 14.4 ft at Olympia, the southern end of Puget Sound.
+The tidal range is also seasonal: it peaks in winter, with December averaging 3.95 m compared with 3.27 m in March.

 Puget Sound is generally accepted as the start of the Inside Passage.